-- 3.1 This policy sets out how The Trust is carrying out its statutory responsibility to safeguard and promote the welfare of children in accordance with Working Together to Safeguard Children 2018, Keeping Children Safe in Education 2020, the Prevent Duty Guidance 2015 and the Counter-Terrorism and Security Act 2015.
-The Trust will also follow the guidance contained in Meeting the Needs of Children in Lincolnshire 2018. - 3.2 To protect and safeguard the welfare of the children and young people entrusted to the Trust's care by establishing safe environments in which they can learn and develop. - 3.3 To protect and safeguard the welfare of the Trust's staff by establishing safe working environments. - 3.4 To ensure that all Trust members are empowered to use technology in a safe and responsible way. - 4 The role of the Designated Member of Staff Responsible for Online Safety - 4.1 The designated member of staff is responsible for: - Leading online safety at the Academy.
+- 3.1 To ensure the Trust carries out its statutory responsibility to safeguard and promote the welfare of children in accordance with Working Together to Safeguard Children 2018, Keeping Children Safe in Education 2023, the Prevent Duty Guidance 2015 and the Counter-Terrorism and Security Act 2015. - 3.2 To protect and safeguard the welfare of the children and young people entrusted to the Trust's care by establishing safe environments in which they can learn and develop. - 3.3 To protect and safeguard the welfare of the Trust's staff by establishing safe working environments. - 3.4 To ensure that all Trust members are empowered to use technology in a safe and responsible way.

+4 The role of the Designated Member of Staff Responsible for Online Safety

-- Taking day-to-day responsibility for online safety issues and taking a leading role in establishing, implementing and reviewing the Trust's Online Safety Policy and supporting documents. - Undertaking suitable training to ensure they can carry out their role and train other colleagues, as relevant. - Ensuring that all staff are aware of the procedures that need to be followed in the event of an online safety incident taking place. - Providing training and advice for staff. - Liaising with the Local Authority/other relevant body. - Liaising with Federation technical staff. - Generating reports of online safety incidents and using these to inform future online safety developments. - Meeting regularly with the Academy's SLT to discuss current issues and review incident logs. - Attending relevant meetings/committee meetings.
+- 4.1 The designated member of staff is responsible for: - Leading online safety at the setting. - Taking day-to-day responsibility for online safety issues and taking a leading role in establishing, implementing and reviewing the Trust's Online Safety Policy and supporting documents. - Undertaking suitable training to ensure they can carry out their role and train other colleagues, as relevant. - Ensuring that all staff are aware of the procedures that need to be followed in the event of an online safety incident taking place. - Providing training and advice for staff. - Liaising with the Local Authority/other relevant body. - Liaising with Federation technical staff. - Working with the Designated Safeguarding Lead (DSL) to oversee and act on filtering and monitoring reports, as well as having an oversight of the checks carried out on the filtering and monitoring systems.

+- Generating reports of online safety incidents and using these to inform future online safety developments. - Meeting regularly with the setting's SLT to discuss current issues and review incident logs. - Attending relevant meetings/committee meetings.